 Doctor insights on:

 Hi doctor.
 My aunt is 72 y.O with hypertension and arthritis.
 She's not taking any medication.
-Can I give her fish oil and vitamin e?
+Can i give her fish oil and vitamin e?
 Thank you

 Ask her & her doctor: Her doctor would want to know about any vitamins or supplements she's taking.
 Generally fish oil and vitamin e should be fine, as long as she's not on additional medications that can interfere with blood clotting.
 Make sure the vitamin e is natural, not synthetic.
 You want d-tocopherol, not dl tocopherol.
 Also make sure the fish oil comes from a reputable company that checks for heavy metals. ...Read moreSee 1 more doctor answer

 Which medications should I stop taking before my male breast reduction surgery?
 I am not on any prescribed medications, but I do take vitamin e, gingko biloba, and a drink a lot of herbal teas.
-Should I stop using these herbal and vitamin supplements befo
+Should i stop using these herbal and vitamin supplements befo

 It's a waste of $: Ginkgo biloba failed clinical trials, It's NOT effective.
 Since it's not a drug, the FDA can't stop the quacks who market it from doing so.
 As for herbal teas: they taste nice but a typical herbal tea brewed in the typical American way is EXTREMELY weak tea; so dilute that the likelihood of any real biochemical effect is essentially none.
 BURN THIS in your mind: Skepticism is good for your health. ...Read moreSee 3 more doctor answers

-Currently I'm taking vitamins that I bought in nearby drug store.
+Currently i'm taking vitamins that i bought in nearby drug store.
 I have vitamin c, calcium, and vitamin E capsules is there a sequence in taking it?

 Which of the drugs/over the counter supplements have blood-thinning effects?
 L-arginine,pentoxifylline, Coq10, Vitamin-e?
 Read e,pentox arg all do.

 A large number: There are a lot of OTC medications and herbal supplements can 'thin the blood'.
 Medications like aspirin, ibuprofen, Naprosyn, (naproxen) fish oil, all can have this effect.
 Herbal supplements such as borage, ginko, garlic, ginger can also have some effect.
 If you are on a prescription.
 Blood thinner, then discuss the use of OTC and herbal medications with your physician before taking anything new. ...Read more

-Common Form: The eight forms of vitamin E are divided into two groups; four are tocopherols and four are tocotrienols.
+Common Form: The eight forms of vitamin e are divided into two groups; four are tocopherols and four are tocotrienols.
 They are identified by prefixes alpha-, beta-, gamma-, and delta.
-Alpha-tocopherol is the most common form of vitamin E found in nature and the most studied with regard to its benefits for humans.
+Alpha-tocopherol is the most common form of vitamin e found in nature and the most studied with regard to its benefits for humans.
 Little is known about the tocotrienols at this time, but new research is ongoing. ...Read more

-Can I take glutathione and vitamin e di alpha tocopherol 400IU together at the same time?
+Can i take glutathione and vitamin e di alpha tocopherol 400IU together at the same time?
 ThAnk u

 Yes, you can: But not one of these is worth any more than a drop of warm water.
 Stop wasting your money on this nonsense. ...Read more

 Vitamin E: I know of no articles that indicate that vitamin E of any source is carcinogenic--cancer causing.
 There are different kinds of Vit E such as gamma E, d-alpha tocopherol succinate and d-alpha tocopherol acetate.
 Of the many articles I have read none have ever mentioned an increased risk of cancer. ...Read moreSee 2 more doctor answers

 Ammonia 88, Thiamin, Whole Blood 66, Vit B6 4, Copper 1.57,Alpha-Tocopherol 19, Copper Conc 8, U Copper 6.
 Is this something I should be concern about?

 Ask ur doc: I am sorry but I can not interpret lab data without a history and physical.
 So ask your doctor ...Read more

-Im a breastfeeding mom to my 6wks baby.Is it ok if I take vit.E/alpha tocopherol while breastfeeding.I use to take it when im not yet pregnant?
+Im a breastfeeding mom to my 6wks baby.Is it ok if i take vit.E/alpha tocopherol while breastfeeding.I use to take it when im not yet pregnant?

 See below: Scientists recommend that pregnant or lactating women be held to lower dietary intake levels of Alpha tocopherol and vitamin e substances.
 One reason is because high dosages of some of these tocopherol elements have been linked to birth defects.
 The rda for pregnant women of any age, it is 15 milligrams (or 22.5 iu); for breastfeeding women of any age, it is 19 milligrams (or 28.5 iu). ...Read moreSee 1 more doctor answer

 See below: Numerous foods provide vitamin e.
 Nuts, seeds, and vegetable oils are among the best sources of alpha-tocopherol, and significant amounts are available in green leafy vegetables and fortified cereals.
 Most vitamin e in american diets is in the form of gamma-tocopherol from soybean, canola, corn, and other vegetable oils and food products. ...Read more

 Many things: As an antioxidant, vit.
 E may protect against cancer & alzheimer's & is famous for preventing heart disease.
 Research is contradictory; negative studies often use synthetic dl-alpha tocopherol; studies done using natural e (d-alpha tocopherol) with mixed tocopherols have better results.
-Eating foods high in e gives the best outcome!
-See http://www.Whfoods.Com/genpage.Php?Tname=nutrient&dbid=111. ...Read more
+Eating foods high in e gives the best outcome! see http://www.Whfoods.Com/genpage.Php?Tname=nutrient&dbid=111. ...Read more